What Are Geocells?

 - Transportation and installation of geocell are easy.

-- High resistance to tensile stress, tearing, punching, fatigue.
+- High resistance to tensile stress, tearing, punching, and fatigue.

 - Geocell is an environmentally friendly material.